ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - dailystats.py: represent the gathered daily statistics and trip info in a nice formatted text, including computed totals.
 - kml.py: transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations
 - shrink.py: Simple Python3 script to shrink monitor.csv, identical lines removed (first date/time column excluded)
-- debug.py: same sort of python script as monitor.py, but debug logging enabled and all the (internal) data is just printed to standard output in pretty print
+- debug.py: same sort of Python script as monitor.py, but debug logging enabled and all the (internal) data is just printed to standard output in pretty print
-- Raspberry pi configuration: example script to run the scripts on a linux based system
+- Raspberry Pi configuration: example script to run the scripts on a Linux based system

 ---
-# How to install python, packages and hyundai_connect_monitor
+# How to install Python, packages and hyundai_connect_monitor
-Explanation for someone with no knowledge of python.
-I don't know what computer you have.
+Explanation for someone with no knowledge of Python.
+It will run on many computers.
 Part of the tools is the regular retrieval of the data with the Python script monitor.py.
 For this you need to install Python 3.9 or higher.
 I have installed Python 3.9.13.

+*Note: hyundai_kia_connect_api has the minimum requirement of Python 3.10, for now it also works with Python 3.9, but it might break in the future*

 [Here is more information about installing Python](https://realpython.com/installing-python/)

 Steps: